terraform-ibm-modules/terraform-ibm-observability-da/solutions/instances/README.md

 * A KMS-encrypted Object Storage bucket for Cloud Logs data, if one is not passed in.
 * A KMS-encrypted Object Storage bucket for Cloud Logs metrics, if one is not passed in.
 * An Activity Tracker event route to an Object Storage bucket and Cloud Logs target.
+* An IBM Cloud Metric Routing to a Cloud Monitoring instance.
 * An option to integrate Cloud Logs with existing event notification instance.

 ![observability-instances-deployable-architecture](../../reference-architecture/deployable-architecture-observability-instances.svg)